Soldier: 76: Promotion and reception

+To promote Overwatch and the character, Blizzard Entertainment released a cosplay guide and promotional images themed around holidays.
 Various merchandise including Nendoroid depicting Soldier: 76 has been made.
 In June 2019, Nerf made a Soldier: 76 blaster toy.
 In May 2020, Soldier: 76 was announced as the tenth entry in Good Smile Company's figma line for Overwatch.

 Soldier: 76 was the most popular offense character during the game's open beta.
 Abe Stein from Kill Screen thought of Soldier: 76 as the "boring nationalist dude-bro to emphasize the diversity and uniqueness among the rest of the cast", an accessible character serving as a standard for which all other characters are measured against.
 Dave Smith from Business Insider commented on SpaceX CEO Elon Musk's disclosure that he uses Soldier: 76 as his main character in Overwatch games in early 2017, which he interpreted as part of the character's ease of use and widespread appeal as a "solid, well-rounded character in a super-popular online multiplayer game".
 In an article published in October 2020, Imogen Mellor from PCGamesN rated Soldier: 76 as one of the ideal choices for beginner players of Overwatch.

 The character has since become a popular subject for fan art, with many fans depicting him as a father figure for other Overwatch characters.
 Following the release of a teaser trailer for Fallout 76, fans began sharing in-jokes and fan art which references the digits in the character's codename and the then-upcoming game's title as well as the character's crossover potential.
 Connor Sheridan of GamesRadar considered Soldier: 76, together with Tracer and Winston, to be the "three most iconic Overwatch characters".